RESIDENCIES AT

 What are the studios like?

-The Residence Suite is self-contained with a fully furnished bedroom, 200 sq. ft. studio, bathroom, small kitchen, and washer/dryer.
+In-House Residency: In-House residents are provided dedicated, private use to The Residency Suite, self-contained, fully furnished bedroom, 200 sq. ft. studio, bathroom, small kitchen, and washer/dryer.
 The Residency Suite is on the second floor of The Nicholson Project house; you can see a floor plan here.
-We have basic assets for the kitchen (stovetop, convection oven and microwave, full-size refrigerator. coffee maker and hot water kettle, pots and pans, dishes, etc).
+We have basic assets for the kitchen (stovetop, convection oven and microwave, full-size refrigerator, coffee maker and hot water kettle, pots and pans, dishes, etc).
 We also provide one set of towels and one set of bed linens, as well as a starter set of toilet paper, laundry detergent, and cleaning supplies.
 Once selected you will receive a Residency Handbook that includes a full list of what we provide.

 There is wifi and a small resource library with a growing collection of books recommended by previous and current Nicholson staff, artists, curators, and farmers.